Reporting Drainage Problems

 Drainage issues on all other public roads in the district should be reported to the Highways department at West Sussex County Council.

-Flooding from groundwater and surface water should be reported to West Sussex County Council.
+Flooding from groundwater and surface water should be reported on the West Sussex County Council website.

 Sewers